 Transactions and balances.
 Monetary assets and liabilities are translated into the functional currency (CZK) at the official exchange rate of the Czech National Bank ("CNB") at the respective end of the reporting period.
 Foreign exchange gains and losses resulting from the settlement of the transactions and from the translation of monetary assets and liabilities into each entity's functional currency at the official year-end exchange rates of the CNB are recognised in profit or loss as finance income or costs.
-Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the statement of profit or loss within "finance income or costs".
+Foreign exchange gains and losses that relate to borrowings and cash equivalents are presented in the statement of profit or loss within "finance income or costs".
 Translation at year-end rates does not apply to non-monetary items that are measured at historical cost.

 Property, plant and equipment.
 Property, plant and equipment are stated at cost, less accumulated depreciation and provision for impairment, where required.
+Cost includes expenditure that is directly attributable to the acquisition of the items.
 Property, plant and equipment include assets under construction for future use as property, plant and equipment.